The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

-Expressions (\ref{Rlhqs2}) and (\ref{lambdaP}) provide the local value of the deceleration parameter measured inside a given bulk flow and the corresponding peculiar Jeans length ($\lambda_P$), once the specifics of the peculiar motion have been determined.
+Expressions (\ref{Rlhqs2}) and (\ref{lambdaP}) provide the local value of the deceleration parameter measured inside a given bulk flow and the corresponding peculiar Jeans length.
+Both depend on the local expansion/contraction rate ($\tilde{\vartheta}$ -- hereafter we will drop the mode-index ($n$)) of the peculiar motion.
 However, observations provide the mean bulk velocity ($\langle\tilde{v}\rangle$) of the drift flow and not its spatial divergence ($\tilde{\vartheta}$), primarily because of noise-related problems.
-Nevertheless, using standard dimensional analysis arguments, one arrives at the approximate relation $\tilde{\vartheta}\simeq \pm\sqrt{3}\langle\tilde{v}\rangle/\lambda$ between the two variables, with the plus/minus sign indicating locally expanding/contracting bulk flows~\cite{T3}.
-Then, keeping in mind that $v_H=\lambda H$ is the Hubble velocity on the scale of the peculiar motion, Eqs.~(\ref{Rlhqs2}) and (\ref{lambdaP}) recast into
+Nevertheless, using standard dimensional-analysis arguments, we may set $\tilde{\vartheta}\sim \langle\tilde{v}\rangle/\lambda$ and estimate $\tilde{\vartheta}$ (in km/secMpc) from the reported mean velocities and scales ($\langle\tilde{v}\rangle$ and $\lambda$ respectively).
+Then, once the value of the Hubble parameter is given, we can use data from bulk-flow surveys to estimate $\tilde{q}^{(\pm)}$ and $\lambda_P$.
+The reader is referred to Table~1 in~\cite{T3} for further discussion and for a list of representative estimates based on bulk-flow measurements.
+Typically, these report peculiar velocities of few hundred km/sec on scales around hundred Mpc (e.g.~see~\cite{CMSS}-\cite{SYFB}), with the (estimated) dimensionless ratio $\tilde{\vartheta}/H$ varying between 0.01 and 0.1 (for $H\simeq70$~km/secMpc).
+Then, assuming an Einstein-de Sitter background (with $q=0.5$ everywhere), definition (\ref{lambdaP}) gives